catjacks38/FCC-GAN/README.md

 All the training variables are located in the top of `train.py` under the `# Hyper-parameters` comment.
 The default values are the values I used for training on a GTX 1060 with 6 GB of VRAM.

 ### General Training Parameters
- - `TOTAL_EPOCS` - The total amount of epochs to train for.
+ - `TOTAL_EPOCHS` - The total amount of epochs to train for.
  - `BATCH_MULTIPLIER` - The multiplier to the base batch size of 64.
 For example, `BATCH_MULTIPLIER = 1` -> `BATCH_SIZE = 64`; `BATCH_MULTIPLIER = 2` -> `BATCH_SIZE = 128`.
  - `BATCH_SIZE` - The batch size.
 I would suggest changing `BATCH_MULTIPLIER` instead of `BATCH_SIZE`, because `BATCH_MULIPLIER` affects learning rate, to hopefully yield better results, and just changing `BATCH_SIZE` directly could hurt performance.